"Structural Estimation of a Gravity Model of Trade with the Constant-Difference-of-Elasticities Preferences"

 (with Russell H. Hillberry)

 The primary advantage of structural approaches to estimating the gravity model of trade is that they allow a transparent mapping of regression coefficients to structural parameters.
-Unfortunately, existing approaches are unable to separately identify trade costs and trade responses without using additional data.
-We demonstrate that theoretical structure is alone sufficient for identifying the constant elasticity of substitution parameter separately from trade costs.
-We adopt an implicitly indirect representation of utility and use a mathematical program with equilibrium constraints to structurally estimate the model.
-We apply the estimator to the canonical example of interregional trade in the U.S. and Canada.
-Our estimated substitution elasticity is 4.012 and the implied tariff-equivalent border cost is 49.1%.
+Unfortunately, existing structural estimation methods are unable to separately identify trade costs and the trade elasticity without incorporating external data.
+We demonstrate that theoretical structure is alone sufficient for identifying all of the structural parameters of the canonical constant elasticity of substitution (CES) gravity model.
+We accomplish this by adopting an implicitly indirect representation of utility and estimating structurally using a mathematical program with equilibrium constraints.
+Our estimate of the elasticity of substitution is much smaller than in much of the rest of the literature, an outcome that we attribute to Pigou’s Law, which ties income and substitution elasticities together in demand systems that assume additive preferences.
+This restriction is undesirable in demand systems, generally, and is a critical weakness for the canonical gravity model, a model that is commonly used to interpret the geographic trade pattern and to infer the welfare gains from trade.